Python 3.11, 3.10, 3.9, 3.8, 3.7 performance vs 2.7

-While on all of the above-mentioned interpreters, the pure python module could run normally, I became interested about using it to test the performance of those Python implementations, below are some notable findings:
+While the pure Python module could run normally on all of the above-mentioned interpreters, I was interested in using it to test the performance of those Python implementations.
+Below are the results:

-• Update Feb 07th 2023 - Nuitka compiled code now is the fastest! - This is a very good news for those who want to release program as executable instead of source codes.
-The compiled code can run on those PC without python installed, it also protects your code if you don't want others to get your source code.
-And, it runs even faster!
+• If code is compiled by Nuitka it can run faster!
+This is great news for those who want to release programs as executables instead of source codes.
+The compiled code can run on PCs without Python installed, and it also protects your code if you don't want others to get your source code.
+Moreover, it runs even faster than the baseline Python!

-Consider that for compatiblity purpose, the testing script and the module itself was written in a way both 2.X and 3.X could run, but more friendly to Python 2.7, the performance of 3.x interpreter should be even better if codes are written in native 3.x syntax.
+Considering that for compatibility purposes, the testing script and the module itself were written in a way that both 2.X and 3.X could run, but more friendly to Python 2.7, the performance of 3.x interpreter should be even better if codes are written in native 3.x syntax.

 - End -